hakeem-amsagguine/linux/Documentation/PCI/acpi-info.rst

-For example, there's no standard hardware mechanism for enumerating PCI host bridges, so the ACPI namespace must describe each host bridge, the method for accessing PCI config space below it, the address space windows the host bridge forwards to PCI (using _CRS), and the routing of legacy INTx interrupts (using _PRT).
+For example, there's no standard hardware mechanism for enumerating PCI host bridges, so the ACPI namespace must describe each host bridge, the method for accessing PCI config space below it, the address space linux the host bridge forwards to PCI (using _CRS), and the routing of legacy INTx interrupts (using _PRT).